 How to provide users with the right form validations?

-Inform users right after they fill up a field whether they entered an acceptable data or not.
+Inform users right after they fill up a field whether they entered acceptable data or not.
 This helps the user fix their mistake before completing the form.
 You may also give hints or tips beside the fields that require complicated or specific information.
 If you choose to follow these UX design guidelines, use simple and non-technical language.

 How do form validations boost user experience?